 The vehicle fleet is being modernising as technology progresses for freight transport (vehicles running on NGV, biofuel or electric) as well as for employee travel.

-Electric charging stations are available in the car parks of stores in partnership with GreenYellow (roll-out of ultra-fast charging stations across 80 sites by 2021).
+Electric charging stations are available in the car parks of stores in partnership with GreenYellow (eventual deployment of approximately 360 ultra-fast charging stations).

 For home delivery, clean services (bike, pedestrian drive) are available for customers.